-- 2. TE intends to develop a structured remediation approach by drafting procedures and guidelines to set out a defined plan if a child labour concern is detected and prescribe guiding principles for remediation. - 3.
-TE intends to continue to enforce and promote awareness of the Ethical Conduct Guide, TE Supplier Policy and Global Human Rights Policy. - 4.
-TE intends to implement a targeted human rights training program for both our suppliers and TE employees to ensure a deeper understanding and alignment with TE's Core Values. - 5.
-TE intends to roll out training for employees and suppliers on our Supplier Code. - 6.
-TE intends to also focus on expanding stakeholder engagement and developing clear metrics and targets to assess the program's performance and effectiveness, ensuring continuous improvement and meaningful progress.
+- 1. TE intends to develop a structured remediation approach by drafting procedures and guidelines to set out a defined plan if a forced labour or child labour concern is detected and prescribe guiding principles for remediation. - 2.
+TE intends to continue to enforce and promote awareness of the Ethical Conduct Guide, TE Supplier Policy and Global Human Rights Policy. - 3.
+TE intends implement a targeted human rights training program for both our suppliers and TE employees to ensure a deeper understanding and alignment with TE's core values. - 4.
+TE intends to roll out training for employees and suppliers on our Supplier Policy.